Darion/links/apps.md

 * [boostnote](https://boostnote.io/) - The note-taking app for programmers that focusing on markdown, snippet and customizability
 * [cheat.sh](https://cheat.sh/) - The only cheat sheet you need (curl-based)
 * [Standard Notes](https://standardnotes.org/)
+* [Canto](https://codezen.org/canto-ng/) is an Atom/RSS feed reader for the console that is meant to be quick, concise, and colorful
+* [foliate](https://johnfactotum.github.io/foliate/) - A simple and modern eBook viewer
+* [zettr](https://www.zettlr.com/) - Markdown Editor for Writers and Researchers